bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 2.1.3 =
+* Minor fix involving the correct loading of stylesheets

 = 2.1.2 =
 * Several minor fixes